Creamy ginger-scented carrot soup topped with a swirl of cream and fresh chives makes a cozy vegetarian lunch or dinner. You’ll love this soup!

 - 1 carton reduced sodium vegetable broth (32 oz.)

 - 1 cup water

 - 2 tablespoons packed dark brown sugar

-- In a large pot or Dutch oven, heat 1 tablespoon of olive oil over medium high heat.
-Add onion, garlic, and carrots.
-Cook, stirring frequently, until onions become translucent and carrots begin to brown slightly.
+- In a large pot or Dutch oven, heat olive oil over medium high heat.
+Add carrots, onion, garlic, and salt.
+Cook, stirring frequently, until onions become translucent and carrots are beginning to soften, about 10 minutes.

 - Add broth and water, bring to boil, reduce to simmer.
-Simmer until carrots are fork tender, or at least an hour.
+Simmer until carrots are very tender, about 30 minutes.

-- Stir in brown sugar, ginger, cream, salt, and potato granules.
-Using an immersion blender, purée until smooth.
+- Stir in brown sugar and ginger.
+Using an immersion blender, purée until very smooth.
 You can use a regular blender too, but be careful, and do it in batches.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.